Damon and Debbie: Development

 Damon and Debbie was developed in response to several factors, according to Brookside creator Phil Redmond.
 Firstly, the producers were keen to develop further "high-octane storylines" having seen the audience and media response to 1985's siege storyline, in which nurses Pat, Sandra and Kate were held hostage in their home, concluding in the latter's murder.
 Actor Simon O'Brien, who had played Damon Grant since the show's first episode in 1982, said he not only wished to leave the show, but requested that his character be killed off.
 Additionally the intention was to celebrate Brookside's fifth anniversary in November 1987, and the production team and executives were keen to mark the occasion.

-The Grant family had recently featured in major storylines, particularly the rape of Sheila Grant (played by Sue Johnston, and Damon was used to illustrate the problems of the Thatcher ministry's Youth Training Scheme (YTS), which saw Damon, who expected to be employed by a firm for whom he had worked for low wages, but being told that the company were simply going to replace him with further cheap labour at the end of his service in the scheme.
+The Grant family had recently featured in major storylines, particularly the rape of Sheila Grant (played by Sue Johnston), and Damon was used to illustrate the problems of the Thatcher ministry's Youth Training Scheme (YTS), which saw Damon, who expected to be employed by a firm for whom he had worked for low wages, but being told that the company were simply going to replace him with further cheap labour at the end of his service in the scheme.
 Following both of these storylines, executive producer Phil Redmond suggests, Damon's departure would have to be "something a bit special".

 The producers developed the idea of a 'soap bubble', a term which Redmond credits to Channel 4 executive David Rose, so that the multi-stranded narrative of Brookside would continue during the standard episodes, with two characters co-existing in a separate production.
 Damon and Debbie is generally recognised as the first instance of a UK soap opera expanding its narrative world in such a way.
 According to Annie Leask of The Sunday Mirror, the spin-off was a result of the characters' popularity with the viewing public.

 The character of Debbie McGrath (Gillian Kearney) was introduced into Brookside as Damon Grant's girlfriend.
 Her being younger than Damon caused friction between the parents of both characters, alongside a class-divide, a plot-line which saw one critic refer to it as like "Romeo and Juliet in trackies".
 When their parents objected to them dating, the couple decided to elope from Liverpool to York, an adventure which was depicted in Damon and Debbie.

 Filming

 Filming took place over six weeks.
 The scenes in which Debbie attends an open day were filmed on 19 September 1987 at the University of York.
-The same corridor was used several times for the scenes in which Damon tries to find her, with the furniture rearranged to make it appear different each time.
+The same corridor was used several times for the scenes in which Damon tries to find her, with the furniture rearranged to make it appear different each time, and a stunt double called Jason Housecroft was used for scenes of Damon running away from the camera down the corridor.
 The computer graphic ("Damon loves Debbie") that Debbie programs within a few minutes was programmed by Charles Forsyth.